catalin-dragos/docs/wow.md

-# worlf of warcraft in linux
+# World of Warcraft in linux

 This guide was tested on Ubuntu 19.10 with the following PC config